-Lawmakers push for pandemic probe modeled on 9/11 Commission ‘to fully reckon with the lessons’
+'There’s more work to do’: Lawmakers push pandemic probe modeled on 9/11 Commission

 Republicans’ growing “theatrics” in attacking Fauci are geared toward “the half of America thinking that he’s the devil incarnate,” Hudak said.
 Meanwhile, “Democrats realize there is almost a zero chance that they’re going to keep the House, and so any … oversight reporting that’s critical of the Trump administration has to be done before the new Congress is sworn in.”

-The House Select Subcommittee on the Coronavirus Crisis, chaired by Majority Whip James E. Clyburn (D-S.C.), a top Biden ally, remains focused on plumbing the response under Trump, seeking new evidence of political interference and mismanagement that Democrats say allowed the virus to spread unchecked in early 2020.
+The House select subcommittee on the coronavirus crisis, chaired by Majority Whip James E. Clyburn (D-S.C.), a top Biden ally, remains focused on plumbing the response under Trump, seeking new evidence of political interference and mismanagement that Democrats say allowed the virus to spread unchecked in early 2020.
 In recent weeks, top Trump officials — including former presidential adviser Scott Atlas and former Food and Drug Administration commissioner Stephen Hahn — have privately sat for interviews with Clyburn’s panel, according to committee aides.
-Former Centers for Disease Control and Prevention director Robert Redfield is also scheduled to speak privately with the panel.
+Former Centers for Disease Control and Prevention director Robert Redfield also is to speak privately with the panel.

 Republicans, meanwhile, are increasingly coalescing around their own questions, such as whether the U.S. government played a role in the pandemic by funding “gain of function” research that allowed scientists to supercharge viruses in laboratories.
-Last year, the U.S. intelligence community ruled out the possibility that the virus was developed as a bioweapon by China but did not reach consensus beyond that, saying it needed China’s cooperation to go further — an unlikely prospect.
-Scientists also say there is no hard evidence that the virus leaked from a laboratory, and many who have investigated the issue believe that it spilled into the human population from animals sold in a Wuhan market.
+Last year, the U.S. intelligence community ruled out the possibility that the virus had been developed as a bioweapon by China but did not reach consensus beyond that, saying it needed China’s cooperation to go further — an unlikely prospect.
+Scientists also say there is no hard evidence that the virus escaped from a laboratory, and many who have investigated the issue think that it spilled into the human population from animals sold in a Wuhan market.

-Two separate House committees and several GOP senators also are targeting Fauci, alleging that he has not been forthcoming about his agency’s funding of such research, charges that Fauci denies.
+Several GOP senators and House committees also are targeting Fauci, alleging that he has not been forthcoming about the funding of such research by his agency, National Institute of Allergy and Infectious Diseases.
+Fauci has denied such allegations.

 GOP leaders hope that if they win back one or both chambers of Congress, they can hold hearings and dangle the threat of subpoenas to compel testimony and force the White House to turn over documents.
-Paul, the Kentucky Republican, would be in line to take over the Senate Health, Education, Labor and Pensions Committee — a post he has vowed to use to probe Fauci, after warring with him in congressional hearings.
+Paul, a Kentucky Republican, would be in line to take over the Senate Health, Education, Labor and Pensions Committee — a post he has vowed to use to investigate Fauci, after warring with him in congressional hearings.

 “If we take over the Senate next year, I’ll be chairman of the health committee, and I pledge to use the subpoena power to get every last record about the origin of the virus, about Fauci,” Paul said on “The Megyn Kelly Show” in December.

-Paul on Monday also introduced legislation seeking to eliminate Fauci’s position at the National Institutes of Health, claiming that the longtime federal official has accumulated too much power.
+Paul on Monday also introduced legislation seeking to eliminate Fauci’s position at the National Institutes of Health, claiming that the longtime federal official has accumulated too much power, although the amendment failed to pass the Senate health panel Tuesday.

-In an interview, Fauci addressed the possibility of Republicans retaking Congress and what it would mean for his work.
+In an interview, Fauci addressed the possibility of Republicans’ retaking Congress and what it would mean for his work.

-“It’s Benghazi hearings all over again,” Fauci said, referencing the GOP-led probes into Hillary Clinton’s leadership of the State Department during 2012 attacks on U.S. compounds in Libya.
-That long-running investigation found no new evidence of wrongdoing by Clinton but became a staple of conservative media for years.
+“It’s Benghazi hearings all over again,” Fauci said, referring to the GOP-led investigations of Hillary Clinton’s leadership of the State Department during the 2012 attacks on U.S. compounds in Libya.
+That long-running investigation found no new evidence of wrongdoing by Clinton but was a staple of conservative media for years.

 “They’ll try to beat me up in public, and there’ll be nothing there,” Fauci added.
 “But it will distract me from doing my job, the way it’s doing right now.”

-Meanwhile, outside experts say they’re still wrestling with questions about the origins of the virus, but they aren’t sure that a bitterly divided Congress is capable of seeking answers.
+Meanwhile, outside experts say they’re still wrestling with questions about the origin of the virus but aren’t sure that a bitterly divided Congress is capable of seeking answers.

-“This is probably better left to an independent commission that has some arm’s distance from the politics of the hour and is able to claim some kind of credible bipartisanship,” said J. Stephen Morrison, who leads global health policy for the Center for Strategic and International Studies and has helped advise an independent coronavirus probe first organized through the University of Virginia.
+“This is probably better left to an independent commission that has some arms’ distance from the politics of the hour and is able to claim some kind of credible bipartisanship,” said J. Stephen Morrison, who leads global health policy for the Center for Strategic and International Studies and has helped advise an independent coronavirus probe first organized through the University of Virginia.

-While past presidents and lawmakers quickly agreed on investigations of discrete events like the 9/11 attacks and the space shuttle Challenger explosion, Morrison said the pandemic has metastasized into a unique, politicized crisis.
+While past presidents and lawmakers more quickly agreed on investigations of discrete, major events, including the 9/11 attacks and the space shuttle Challenger explosion, Morrison said the pandemic has metastasized into a unique, politicized crisis.

 “We’ve never experienced anything that just stretched on this long.
 And it’s not yet over,” he said.
 “The exhaustion, the anger, the frustration that is shared across America cuts across political lines now, and that’s coming through Congress.”